ASUS adds a dash of color to its upgraded midrange VivoBooks

 The Flip is clad in a slim 17.6mm-thin aluminum chassis that weighs in at just 1.5kg, which is definitely light enough to carry around in your purse or backpack.
 It's pretty stylish to boot, and comes in either a classy Star Grey or a lovely Galaxy Blue.
 For that extra bit of security, there's also an optional fingerprint sensor that can be mounted onto the touchpad.

 Of course, the reason for getting the Flip 14 in the first place is that it, you know, flips.
 And thankfully it has a 360-degree metal hinge to do that work.
 ASUS said it tested the Flip by opening and closing it 20,000 times, and it apparently passed with flying colors.
+I tried rotating it several times and, the hinge does feel pretty durable, requiring some effort to flip the display around.

 The Flip 14's sound is enhanced with the company's' SonicMaster audio tech, and it has far-field microphone technology, so you can shout at Cortana to tell you your day's appointments from up to four meters away.

 There's no word on pricing or availability just yet on these models, but we'll be sure to update you when we get that information.
-In the meantime, stay tuned to this post for our hands-on impressions as soon as the ASUS keynote is over here at Computex 2018.

 Click here to catch up on all the latest news from Computex 2018!